mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 #### No Updates in Container

 Once the Container has been created, let's suppose to make a change in the source code.
 Restarting the Container, we expect that the changes will be propagated immediately.
-However, once the Container has been started successfully, there are no changes in the source code.
+However, once the Container has been started successfully, there are no changes in the source code ...

 The explanation for this "anomalous" behavior stands in the Image's build's process.
 Once as Image as been created, everything that has to been copied inside it, will be freezed.
 Therefore, if we stop and re-run again a Container based on the same Image, nothing will change.

 To overcome this behavior, we have to re-build our Image.
 Thus, re-building meas copy the new content inside the Image, and the new Containers that will be created, will be based on the updated Image.
+To overcome this behavior we need to understand Volumes, that will be introduced later in this repository.

 ### Image's Layered Architecture